 Top 10 Secret United States Government Bunkers

-The United States of America contains many classified bunkers, particularly in relation to continuity of government (COG).
-In the event of a terrorist attack, nuclear strike, or other catastrophic occurrence, US government leaders congregate in top secret facilities, all of which are strong enough to withstand severe blasts and provide survival necessities for extended periods of time.
+The United States of America contains many classified bunkers, particularly about continuity of government (COG).
+In the event of a terrorist attack, nuclear strike, or another catastrophic occurrence, US government leaders congregate in top-secret facilities, all of which are strong enough to withstand severe blasts and provide survival necessities for extended periods of time.
 These exclusive fortified shelters are some of America’s best-kept secrets and strongest lines of protection.

 10 Presidential Emergency Operations Center

 The Presidential Emergency Operations Center (PEOC) is the bunker most often portrayed in popular culture.
 The infamous photograph of former President George W. Bush meeting with the National Security Council following the terrorist attacks of September 11, 2001, offers a glimpse into one of the most secure facilities in the nation.

 During this catastrophe, former Vice President Dick Cheney, his wife, and many other high-ranking government officials (mainly cabinet members) were promptly escorted to the isolation and security of the PEOC.
 It allegedly lies beneath the East Wing of the White House, the center of the executive branch and home of the president.

 Originally constructed during World War II by President Franklin D. Roosevelt, the PEOC is built to resist nuclear weapons and designed to house the president and other important US leaders in an extreme crisis.
 Although exact details about the PEOC are highly classified, it has been speculated that it serves as a communication hub to all other vital COG organizations.
 The PEOC has been depicted in blockbuster hits such as Olympus Has Fallen and White House Down as well as Emmy-winning television series like House of Cards.